abcdesktopio/gpu/egl/README.md

 - export VGL_DISPLAY
 - vglrun APPLICATION

 VGL_DISPLAY in the Dockerfile needs to be set to 'egl'.
 This is the EGL device ID which identify a GPU.
-For multi-gpus, it can be spicified as egl0, egl1 etc..
+For multi-gpus, it can be specified as egl0, egl1 etc..

 ### In the Dockerfile